CrystalFerrai/ValheimMods/DeathPenalty/package/ConfigSync_Readme.txt

 For more information about ConditionalConfigSync and how to manage the configuration of a mod, see https://thunderstore.io/c/valheim/p/shudnal/ConditionalConfigSync

+This mod is required for all clients on a server to ensure proper functionality.

 This mod exposes the following properties.

 # Section: dev.crystal.deathpenalty.Death